akash-network/docs/guides/shell-variables.md

 ## Key Name

-First configure the name of your key.
-The command below will set thee name of your key to `alice`, run the below command and replace `alice` with a name of your choice:
+First, configure the name of your key.
+The command below will set the name of your key to `alice`, run the below command and replace `alice` with a name of your choice:

 ```bash
 AKASH_KEY_NAME=alice